Subhaditya16/blogs-website-react/README.md

-  # Personal Website Created in React
+  # Blogs Website Created in React

   Note: Please ensure you have installed <code><a href="https://nodejs.org/en/download/">nodejs</a></code>